kartik-iitk/IITK-Traveller/README.md

 ```bash
 ./transpiler <path to brainfuck code>
 ```
-The equivalent IITK_Traveller code will be dumped to your terminal.
+The equivalent IITK_Traveller code will be dumped to new file output.iitktv.